stdlib-js/stdlib/tools/remark/plugins/remark-write-svg-equations/README.md

   <!-- </equation> -->
   ```

-  the SVG equation filename would be `absolute_value.svg`.
+  the SVG equation filename would be `equation_absolute_value.svg`, where `equation_` is a prefix defined according to convention.

 </section>